-Last weekend’s co-op share came with lots of little green tomatillos.
-It also came with a bunch of tomatoes, some jalapeno peppers and quite a few avocados.
-So I did what any sensible person would do – I ran to the kitchen and set about concocting a salsa verde/guacamole hybrid.
+One delivery came with lots of little green tomatillos, some jalapeno peppers, and quite a few avocados.
+I did what any sensible person would do – I ran to the kitchen and set about concocting a salsa verde/guacamole hybrid.

 Despite the two jalapenos, this Avocado Salsa Verde doesn’t have much heat to it, so if you like things spicy, add more of them, or use something hotter, like habanero peppers.
 This recipe makes up a lot of dip, so invite some friends over and have a party!